MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 The Building parameter specifies the building name or building number that the room is in.
 If the value contains spaces, enclose the value in quotation marks (").

-Once the ParentId is set for a room or workspace, the Building parameter will be read-only for that room/workspace.
+Once the ParentId is set for a room or workspace, the Building parameter is read-only for that room/workspace.
 To change the building name, you should update the Building directly using Set-PlaceV3.

 |Attribute|Description|
 | -------- | -------- |